joe81/emacs.d/elpa/ruby-refactor-readme.txt

 will be replaced with the variable.

 ## Extract Constant:
-Select a region of text and invoke `ruby-refactor-extract-contant`.
+Select a region of text and invoke `ruby-refactor-extract-constant`.
 You'll be prompted for a constant name.
 The new constant will be created at the top of the enclosing class or module directly after any include or extend statements and the regions will be